Getting started

 Signature header

-We follow the HTTP signatures protocol when it comes to verifying the signatures of requests.
-Libraries exist in different languages for building signed requests using that protocol.
-We focus here on our specific requirements.
+for building signed requests using that protocol.
+We focus here on our

-We require the signature to include all the headers mentioned in the previous section, as well the (request-target) pseudo-header (see section 2.3).
+as well as the (request-target) pseudo-header (see section 2.3).